Medalisammoud/Medalisammoud/README.md

 As a full-stack developer with three years of professional experience, I have gained expertise in developing web applications using a variety of modern technologies.
 I have worked extensively with JavaScript frameworks, cloud technologies, and containerization tools to deliver high-quality software solutions.<br />

-During my time at <h5>Booster BC</h5>, I designed and created websites for hotels and travel agencies, developing digital experiences using front-end technologies like Next.js, React.js, and Vue.js, and backend technologies like Node.js, Express.js, and NestJS.
+During my time at **Booster BC**, I designed and created websites for hotels and travel agencies, developing digital experiences using front-end technologies like Next.js, React.js, and Vue.js, and backend technologies like Node.js, Express.js, and NestJS.
 I also created a comprehensive booking platform that integrates flights, transfers, and hotels using React.js, Node.js, and MongoDB.<br />

-At <h5>SmartMarketplace</h5>, I contributed to the design, development, and implementation of the B2B-Tunisia platform, connecting Tunisian suppliers with their partners and clients domestically and internationally.
+At **SmartMarketplace**, I contributed to the design, development, and implementation of the B2B-Tunisia platform, connecting Tunisian suppliers with their partners and clients domestically and internationally.
 This involved using React.js for the frontend, PHP for the backend, and MySQL for secure information storage.<br />

-My role at <h5>New Security Service</h5> allowed me to hone my skills in creating custom e-commerce websites with WordPress.
+My role at **>New Security Service** allowed me to hone my skills in creating custom e-commerce websites with WordPress.
 I worked on a health products e-commerce project using React.js, Node.js, TypeScript, Tailwind CSS, and PostgreSQL.<br />

 Throughout my career, I have focused on improving website loading speed, efficiency, and responsiveness.
 I am skilled in identifying and resolving technical issues and errors, and I am always eager to expand my knowledge and stay up-to-date with emerging technologies.<br />